Have you recently discovered that you pretty much need to be on GitHub if you want anyone to take you seriously in tech?

-This problem what web designer face it everyday, luckily as a web developer you have a better solution.
+This problem what graphic designer face it everyday, luckily as a web developer you have a better solution.

 Instead of creating multiple files to signify different changes, a version control system (VCS) provides a centralized repository where each change in files is tracked in a controlled manner.

 It makes it possible to go at any instance where you made a significant change in your file and continue working from there on.
 This is what Git is capable of doing and we are just scratching the surface.

 What is GitHub?